NickF6/Song-And-Lyric-Creator/README.md

 1. Clone the repository.
 2. Locate the folder with the command line.
 3. Find the server.js file under the server folder.
 Edit the MONGO_URI with the connection string.
 Replace the username, database password, and database name with those used in the MongoDB setup.
+4. Change directory: cd Song-And-Lyric-Creator
-4. run npm install
+4. Run: npm install
-5. run npm run dev
+5. Run: npm run dev